Wondering that pots and pans you really need? Here is a list of the ones that I believe are most important for any home cook.

-Below is a list of pots and pans that I have found to be indispensable for making my family’s meals (If you’re just starting out in the kitchen or are in very cramped quarters, you could get by with just numbers 1, 2, 4, and 5 below):
+Below is a list of pots and pans that I have found to be indispensable for making my family’s meals (If you’re just starting out in the kitchen or are in very cramped quarters, you could get by with just numbers 1, 4, 5, and 8 below).

-1. Cast Iron skillet: This inexpensive classic can’t be beat.
+- Cast Iron skillet: This inexpensive classic can’t be beat.
 I use mine almost daily.
-If properly seasoned (don’t wash it with soap, dry it immediately, and rub it with a little vegetable oil on a paper towel occasionally), a cast iron skillet can also be used as a nonstick skillet.
+If properly seasoned (don’t wash it with soap, dry it immediately, and rub it with a little vegetable oil on a paper towel occasionally), a cast iron skillet (affiliate) can also be used as a nonstick skillet.

-3. Large (10 – 12 inch) nonstick skillet (also called frying pan): A good nonstick skillet is vital for cooking eggs, making stir-fries, browning breaded fish or chicken fillets, or cooking anything else that may stick to regular cooking surfaces.
-I recently switched from Teflon coated pans that wear out after a couple of years to a more expensive but long lasting and exceedingly durable Scanpan cookware (made in Denmark) and I love it!
+- Large (10 – 12 inch) nonstick skillet (also called frying pan): A good nonstick skillet is vital for cooking eggs, making stir-fries, browning breaded fish or chicken fillets, or cooking anything else that may stick to regular cooking surfaces.
+I recently switched from Teflon coated pans that wear out after a couple of years to a more expensive but long lasting and exceedingly durable Scanpan cookware (made in Denmark) (affiliate) and I love it!

 I have found that it is worth investing in good quality pots and pans that can really help get great meals on the table and don’t need to be replaced often, if ever.
 If you’d like further help choosing great pots that will last for years, I recommend the kitchen store, Sur la Table, and/or using the product ratings and advice in Cook’s Illustrated and/or Consumer Reports.

 Now you have my list, but what are the pans you can’t imagine living without, or which are collecting dust and hogging space in your kitchen?
 Share your favorite pots and pans below.

 **Note: This page contains affiliate links.
 If you purchase a product through these links, your cost will be the same but The Scramble will receive a small commission.
 I only link to products I personally use, trust, and love.
 Thanks for your support!